omvatten/qdiv/docs/_build/html/_sources/Subset and manipulate data.rst.txt

    subset.text_patterns(obj, subsetLevels=[], subsetPatterns=[]):

-Search for specific text patterns among the taxonomic classifications.
+Searches for specific text patterns among the taxonomic classifications.
 Returns an object subsetted to OTUs/ASVs matching those text patterns.

 *subsetLevels* is a list taxonomic levels in which text patterns are searched for, e.g. ['Family', 'Genus']